FungAGE/FungAGE.github.io/content/authors/Andrew/_index.md

 ---
 # Display name
-title: Andrew Urquhart PhD.
+title: Karin Steffen PhD.

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role:
+role: PostDoctoral Researcher

 # Organizations/Affiliations
 organizations: